-- Dressings for your wound and a letter for your GP practice or district nurse. - A letter advising you of when your clips or stitches need to be removed, if necessary. - Medication to take home. - A sick note will be issued, if requested. - A follow-up outpatient appointment approximately 6 weeks following your surgery will be arranged, to see your consultant orthopaedic surgeon or a member of there team.
+- Dressings for your wound and a letter for your GP practice or district nurse. - A letter advising you of when your clips or stitches need to be removed, if necessary. - Medication to take home. - A sick note will be issued, if requested. - A follow-up outpatient appointment approximately 6 weeks following your surgery will be arranged, to see your consultant orthopaedic surgeon or a member of their team.
 You will receive a letter in the post notifying you of the date and time of your appointment.

-Discharge from hospital is expected within one day of your surgery.
+Discharge from hospital when safe.
+This can be on the same day as your surgery.
 Therefore please ensure that there is someone available to take you home.